 - An old legend says it is the center of the world.

-Best Places to Visit in Croatia: City of Karlovac
+Best Places to See in Croatia: City of Karlovac

-Karlovac is located in the Croatian interior, it is known as the city of four rivers.
+Karlovac is located in the Croatian interior, known as the city of four rivers.
 It is about 55 km from Zagreb.
-The town is known for its many beautiful parks, rich culture and of course for Karlovačko pivo – great tasting Croatian beer.
+The town is known for its many beautiful parks, rich culture, and of course for Karlovačko Pivo – great-tasting Croatian beer.

 Things to do in Karlovac

 - The Dubovac Castle, offering a complete view of the Old Town of Karlovac.

 - Stroll through the Vrbanić Gardens, established in 1886 with rare plants and trees.
 This is an open style botanical garden replicating the style of French and English parks.

 - Explore the three-century-old Katzler Pavilion, which holds many romantic mysteries, political intrigues, and sufferings.

 - Visit the main town square and the six-pointed Karlovac Star.
 The streets inside the Star are arranged at right angles.
 Six bastions connected with walls surround the star.

 - Visit the Karlovac art galleries and museums (5 in total), including the Karlovac town museum and the ULAK Gallery.